-Heightened security concerns have focused significant attention on crisis response plans, and more firms now have plans in place for terrorist, bomb threats, fires, and natural disasters than at any point in modern history.
+Heightened security concerns in recent years have focused significant attention on crisis response plans.
+More firms now have plans in place for terrorist, bomb threats, fires, and natural disasters than at any point in modern history.
 Conspicuous by its absence from many of these plans is a workplace violence response plan; when it is included, not much beyond “lock the doors” and “call the police” is referenced.

 It would be remiss to not state that the most effective way to deal with a workplace violence incident is to avoid it in the first place.
 Every organization should have a safe hiring process in place that emphasizes pre-employment screening and background checks as part of a workplace violence prevention program that has as the heart of it a “zero-incident” approach to workplace violence prevention.

 A zero-incident approach addresses prevention by focusing on identifying at-risk behaviors of employees and organizations, as well as by conducting risk assessments of the work environment, physical facilities, and by putting contingency plans in place for anticipating threats.